Driving In Australia: Hints & Tips

 When driving at night particularly in the Outback care should be taken to lookout for wildlife that may stray onto the road.
 Animals are attracted by car lights.
 Collisions with animals such as the Red Kangaroo can cause substantial damage to your vehicle.

 Petrol is sold in litres and comes in both unleaded and lead substitute forms.
 Prices will vary depending upon location and in the major cities you will see price fluctuations during any given week and national holidays.
-Fuel is generally much cheaper than other western countries ranging from AU$0.95 to AU$1.25 per litre.
+To get a sense of fuel prices in Australia and to help you budget please check here for prices in and around Sydney.

 On the Beach